1490560350/WormYOLO-Count/README.md

 4. Running the tracker after cloning the WormYOLO repository:

-   `python train.py`  # Run the training script; you can configure the dataset and whether to load pretrained weights in the `train.py` file.
+   `python train.py`  # Run the training script; you can configure the dataset and whether to load pre-trained weights in the train.py file.
+Note: It is necessary to modify the actual path of the dataset in the `WormYOLO/ultralytics/cfg/datasets/data.yaml` file.

-   `python prediction.py`  # Run the prediction script
+   `python track_singleworm.py/track_multworms.py`  # Run the tracking script

-   `python tracking.py`  # Run the tracking script
+WormYOLO is based on the YOLO model.
+For more details, please visit: https://github.com/ultralytics/ultralytics.
+For the TrackEval code and usage instructions, please visit: https://github.com/JonathonLuiten/TrackEval.

 # Feature points extraction
 ### Steps